 The biannual conference, NordiCHI, is the main Nordic forum for Human-Computer Interaction (HCI) research.
 NordiCHI addresses the field broadly and is a meeting place for researchers from academia and industry, designers, practitioners, educators and others working within HCI and related disciplines.

 The theme of NordiCHI 2018 is revisiting the life cycle.
 The theme life cycles broadly address changes within the field of HCI.
-We want to provoke reflections and understandings around design process life cycles and how increasingly complex entanglements of use and design transcend the old divisions between design and use of interactive technologies.
+We want to provoke reflections and understandings concerning the design process life cycles and how increasingly complex entanglements of use and design transcend the old divisions between design and use of interactive technologies.
 Furthermore, critical reflections on the sustainability of digital artifacts challenge a narrow view of technology life cycles, both from a philosophical and an empirical perspective.
 How do we design for continued use?
 How do we design for different rhythms of use (every day vs. once a year)?
 How do we design for different time periods in the human life cycle (children, teens, adults, aging)?
 Temporality: smaller or larger rhythms and cycles, can give new perspectives on HCI and responsible and value based design.
 Thinking about life cycles foregrounds issues of temporality, permanence, and durability of HCI concepts, methods, tools, artifacts.
-We want to open up for addressing how the field changes today and what we as a community consider to matter most when stretching towards the future.
+We want to open up for discussions about how the field changes and what we as a community consider to matter most when we look to the future.

 Join us in Oslo!